turretcss/turretcss/README.md

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, Turret is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility, turretcss is maintained under [the Semantic Versioning guidelines](http://semver.org/).

-See [the Releases section of our GitHub project](https://github.com/turretcss/turret/releases) for changelogs for each release version of Turret.
+See [the Releases section of our GitHub project](https://github.com/turretcss/turret/releases) for changelogs for each release version of turretcss.

-Release announcement posts on [the official Turret blog](http://turretcss.com/blog) contain summaries of the most noteworthy changes made in each release.
+Release announcement posts on [the official turretcss blog](http://turretcss.com/blog) contain summaries of the most noteworthy changes made in each release.

 ## Creators